 All dog breeds are susceptible to cruciate ligament damage.
 Labrador Retrievers are no different.
 The cruciate ligaments cross inside the dog’s knee joint in order to hold it stable.
 When the ligaments fray and rupture, it can lead to a lack of stability in the knee.
 Rupture can happen if your Labrador Retriever got into a physical injury such as landing hard when jumping or running.
 Cruciate ligament rupture can also happen gradually throughout the Labrador Retrievers’ life, especially if the dog is overweight.

-To prevent ear infections, it’s important to keep the Labrador Retriever’s ear clean and dry.
-After swimming in the lake or taking a bath, make sure to take the time to dry their ears.
+To prevent ear infections, keeping the Labrador Retriever’s ear clean and dry is essential.
+After swimming in the lake or taking a bath, take the time to dry their ears.
 Check their ears regularly to look for any signs of infection.
 Grooming your Labrador is crucial.
 If there is excessive hair in the ears, make sure to remove it.

 If your Labrador Retriever has an ear infection, visit the veterinarian right away.
 The veterinarian will provide you with a treatment plan depending on the severity of the infection.